Jestin James

 Research showed this moment is high-receptivity: customers have just committed to a product and are briefly in a consideration mode before returning to browse.
 It's the ideal moment to surface a "spend AED 50 more to unlock 15% off with HSBC" or "eligible for 0% instalments with Tabby" message.

-View Cart: Payment Methods & Installments Blindness
+View Cart: Payment Methods & Instalments Blindness

 The View Cart page was the last upstream touchpoint before checkout — a high-intent moment with no payment context.
-Customers with a cart of AED xxx had no idea they could split it, no visibility of linked bank offers, and no incentive to add more items to unlock threshold-based benefits.
+Customers with a cart of AED 1,200 had no idea they could split it, no visibility of linked bank offers, and no incentive to add more items to unlock threshold-based benefits.

 • Basket-building logic absent: customers didn't know "add AED 50 to unlock Tabby instalments"